HicServices/RDMP/Documentation/CodeTutorials/Graphs.md

 ### COUNT Y

 All graphs come with a single 'count' column.
 This column cannot be removed and defaults to `count(*)`.
 You can change this to any valid SQL e.g. `count(distinct StudyInstanceUID)`.
-You are not restricted to count and can use any function e.g. `avg(Result)`.
+You are not restricted to count and can use any other aggregation function e.g. `avg(Result)`.

 ### WHERE